vipinpv85/DPDK-IPHASH-WRKR-THREADS/README.md

 Main Functions:
  a. lcore_testCuckoohash - recieves traffic from Ports, does basic validation and stats updates.
 Lookups up for HASH entry, if found send to FIFO pipe with a sequentally added TX port as metadata.
  b. lcore_fifoProcess - user thread to process the pkt as required.
-Once successfull transmit the kt through TX port.
+Once successfull; create multiple pkts with same payload (zero copy) and transmit the pkt through TX ports.

 Purpose: to have simple frame work for multi port traffic processing.
 Can be used glue layer for work distribution.